bilgino/angularforddd/README.md

 }
 ```

-In the second example, domain logic is loosely coupled from the UI controller.
+In the second example, the domain logic is loosely coupled to the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
-**Neither domain state nor domain logic should be coded in UI controllers**.
+**Neither domain state nor domain logic should be coded as part of UI controllers**.

 **» Mapper pattern**<br/>

-By leveraging rich domain models on the client side, we ensure that business behavior works.
-With higher functional ability in rich domain models, we must take the Mapper pattern into account.
-Mapping server data to the domain model and vice versa may be unnecessary if the domain model and server storage schema match.
-A common practice in TypeScript-based frontends is the use of interfaces or type aliases in conjuction with plain JSON object literals.
-In the context of mapping, a distinction must be made between the type system and the data schema.
+By leveraging a domain layer in the frontend, we ensure that business behavior works.
+With higher functional ability through the use of (rich) domain models, we must take the Mapper pattern into account.
+A common practice for the reason of typesaftyness is to declare interfaces for plain JavaScript object literals.
+In the context of mapping, it's important to make a distinction between the type system and data schema.

-Mapping JSON-encoded server data to the model is mandatory if:
+Mapping JSON-encoded server data in the frontend is mandatory if:

 - The domain model object defines any methods
 - The schema in the database is different from its representation in the application